Alex Call Player Props: Nationals vs. Diamondbacks

 Alex Call At The Plate

-- Call has three doubles, three home runs and 15 walks while hitting .230.
+- Call is batting .217 with three doubles, three home runs and 16 walks.

-- Call has picked up a hit in 55.2% of his 29 games this season, with more than one hit in 20.7% of those games.
+- He has gone deep in 9.7% of his games this season, and 2.4% of his plate appearances.

-- In 10.3% of his games this season, he has homered, and 2.5% of his trips to the plate.
+- Call has driven in a run in nine games this year (29.0%), including four games with more than one RBI (12.9%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.